 About 50% of Individual community members interviewed also were not ready to disclose their HIV/AIDS status if they happen to have HIV infection.
 They felt disclosure of ones HIV/AIDS status could lead rejection and discrimination.
 They believed that they might feel uncomfortable telling others and also the discomfort it might bring to other family relation.

 For those who felt that could they disclose their HIV and AIDS status, majority talked about disclosing it to their mothers.
-This was followed by friends and children, and then followed by fathers, sisters and bothers.
+This was followed by friends and children, and then followed by fathers, sisters and brothers.
 The rest were pastors and other family members.
 It is important to note that the aggregate of the immediate family members formed the majority.

 This was followed by friends.
 Members of the extended family were the least mentioned.
 It is therefore clear that any attempt for intervention for people living with HIV or AIDS in the district should considerably involve immediate family members to achieve positive outcome.